 A brief description of our background may help you understand us better.
-Our congregation began as a part of "The Restoration Movement".
-The movement's goal was to "restore" the New Testament Church in our time: to determine from the Bible what the Church was like in the beginning, and to be like that.
-We believe this is a worthy and reverent goal that each congregation must constantly question.
-We want to be a Bible-centered church.
-Although we can agree that some our conclusions aren't flawless, our practices are sometimes colored by habit, preference, tradition, or convenience-- and we would like to do our best to worship/live as the Bible instructs, deeply considering both things spoken of and circumstances which it is silent about.
+The Church of Christ began as a part of “The Restoration Movement”.
+The movement’s goal was to “restore” the New Testament Church in our time and to determine from the Bible what the Church was like in the beginning then follow that pattern.
+We believe this is a worthy goal and that each congregation must constantly strive to emulate the model found in scripture.
+We want to be a Bible-centered church with scriptural reasons for what we do.
+While some of our practices may be influenced by tradition or convenience, we strive to worship and live as the Bible instructs, deeply considering the instruction in scripture as well as circumstances in which scripture is silent.

 Now, let us walk you through a worship service.
 There may be some variations from this description because every Church of Christ is autonomous.

 Across the globe, many congregations meet in homes or rented facilities.
 However, most, for the sake of convenience, have built a building where the Church can meet together.
 You will find numerous classrooms where we hold Bible Study together either downstairs or in our Education Building.
 For our worship service, we all join together in what we refer to as the “auditorium”.
 There are no reserved seats, so feel free to sit anywhere you choose.
 We’re just glad you’re with us.